Last updated: 23 June 2020

 - Where possible, use alternatives to face-to-face routine medical appointments (for example, telephone appointments).

-Caregivers and family members who live with, or regularly visit, a person with MS should also follow these recommendations to reduce the chance of bringing COVID-19 infection back home.
+Caregivers and family members who live with, or regularly visit, a person with MS in one of these groups should also follow these recommendations to reduce the chance of bringing COVID-19 infection into the home.

-National lockdown measures in place in many parts of the world might be relaxed in the coming weeks.
-Until our understanding of the coronavirus improves, people with MS and their caregivers should continue to follow the advice above to reduce their risk of contracting COVID-19.
+National lockdown measures in place in many parts of the world might be relaxed in the coming weeks and months.
+Until our understanding of the coronavirus improves, people with MS in these higher risk groups and their caregivers should continue to follow the advice above to reduce their risk of contracting COVID-19.

-We also recommend that you check with your local MS organisation who might have already developed recommendations for people with MS in your country with the help of their medical advisory board:
+We also recommend that you check with your local MS organisation who might have developed their own recommendations for people with MS in your country with the help of their medical advisory board: Our members

 Advice regarding disease-modifying therapies for MS

-Many disease-modifying therapies (DMTs) for MS work by suppressing or modifying the immune system.
-Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping treatment.
+Many disease modifying therapies (DMTs) for MS work by suppressing or modifying the immune system.
+Some MS medications might increase the likelihood of developing complications from a COVID-19 infection but this risk needs to be balanced with the risks of stopping or delaying treatment.
 We recommend that:

 - People with MS currently taking DMTs continue with their treatment.